 the Republic of Korea, February 28, 2025

 8. We reaffirm that the effective, efficient and transparent mobilization and use of resources must be enabled by freedom, human rights and national sovereignty.
 Promoting peaceful and inclusive societies is integral to creating an enabling environment for sustainable development.
-Transparency, accountability, rule of law, good governance and sound policies are crucial at all levels, including anti-corruption measures and safeguarding financial integrity.
+We reiterate our commitment to the agreed development cooperation principles: country ownership, focus on results, inclusive development partnerships, and transparency and accountability.
+We welcome progress and ongoing efforts in implementing these principles to improve delivery, strengthen partnerships for sustainable development, and provide evidence.
+Rule of law, good governance and sound policies are also crucial at all levels, including anti-corruption measures and safeguarding financial integrity.
 We commit to developing effective, accountable, and inclusive democratic institutions at the subnational, national and international levels and ensuring responsive, participatory and representative decision-making at all levels.

-40. Growing fragmentation, due to a rapid proliferation of donor agencies and channels, coupled with smaller transactions, earmarking, and circumvention of government budgets, increases transaction and compliance costs and runs counter to long-standing effectiveness principles.
-There is broad consensus that the development effectiveness agenda needs to be revitalized and its implementation better monitored.
+40. Bearing in mind growing fragmentation and increasing transaction costs, there is broad consensus that the development effectiveness agenda needs to be revitalized and its implementation better monitored.

-We decide to elevate country leadership by developing countries, policy and system coherence by development partners, and mutual accountability as core tenets of effective development cooperation.
+We decide to elevate country ownership of development priorities by developing countries, reinforce our focus on results, expand inclusive development partnerships, and enhance transparency and accountability as core tenets of effective development cooperation.

-We invite development partners to: i) respond to country plans and strategies, and commit to multi-year cooperation agreements that provide stable and predictable funding; ii) strengthen existing national systems rather than establishing parallel systems; iii) reduce fragmentation, including by prioritizing core contributions to multilateral institutions and multi-donor and inter-agency pooled funds, and by leveraging the strengths of both horizontal aid providers (i.e., MDBs) and vertical platforms; iv) streamline and harmonize procedural and policy requirements; and v) ensure all interventions incorporate effective knowledge transfers, capacity building and resilience building to foster self-reliance.
+We invite development partners to: i) respond to country plans and strategies, and commit to multi-year cooperation agreements that provide stable and predictable funding; ii) strengthen existing national systems rather than establishing parallel systems; iii) streamline and harmonize procedural and policy requirements; and iv) ensure all interventions incorporate effective knowledge transfers, capacity building and resilience building to foster self-reliance.
+We call on developing countries and development partners to lead in integrating resilience to shocks and measures for disaster management within their own policies and strategies.

 We commit to support policy coherence at all levels to ensure development partners’ policies strengthen rather than weaken development cooperation, including by: i) adopting a whole-of-government approach in delivering development cooperation, in line with principles of Policy Coherence for Sustainable Development; and ii) reconfirming commitments to untying aid and reducing the number of exemptions, and promoting local procurement, local audit, and the involvement of local actors.

+We encourage developing countries and development partners to reaffirm existing efforts to promote country action through monitoring evidence, inclusive dialogue and learning, including through Busan Global Partnership Forum and GPEDC monitoring.

 41. Rising demands, a proliferation of actors and platforms, as well as changes in allocation and modalities of development cooperation call for strengthening development cooperation architectures at both national and global levels.